-People Admit If They'd Let Their SO Hook Up With Same Sex
+People Admit If They'd Let Their SO Hook Up With Someone Of The Same Sex

 I've always had an innate desire to find out as much as I could about the bodies of both men and women.
 Curiosity is a natural part of anyone's sexuality, after all.